fred25/rosalind-bioinformatics-stronghold/README.md

 -   help others that are having a hard time trying to solve the puzzles
 -   Solutions in Python!!!

+## Extras Folder

+-   In the extras folder you'll find some useful functions that were reused in more than one puzzle

 ### Thank you for reading :D